semafloor/semafloor-reserve-page/README.md

 # semafloor-reserve-page

-A sub-element to display reservations of a user.
+A sub-element to display reservations of a user (which has 3 different categories: today, this week, and upcoming).

 ## Dependencies